 With safety a top priority, you'll find some new policies in place throughout the Disneyland Resort.
-Disneyland requires masks and temperature checks, among other new health and safety measures, including limiting capacity in theme parks, in Downtown Disney, on attractions, on transportation and in restaurants.
-(Here are full details about the health and safety policies and what to expect during the Disneyland reopening.)
+Here are full details about the health and safety policies and what to expect during the Disneyland reopening.
 Before you make your Disneyland reservation, there are a few important things to remember:

 - You must have valid theme park admission to make a reservation.

 - You'll make a reservation for a specific park.

 - Disneyland on-site hotel guests have a different pool of reservations, so if you really want to visit but your days are full, check the Disney hotel guests' availability and book a room.